 Important 1099 Tax Forms for Mutual Funds: Do you know how distributions from mutual funds occur?
 Usually, distributions from mutual funds occur for several reasons.
-Moreover, such distributions subject to different tax rates.
+Moreover, such distributions are subject to different tax rates.
 As we know, many mutual funds bundle most of the payouts into a single at the end of each year.

 Getting confused?
 Don’t worry!
 We will let you know about the important 1099 tax forms which the mutual funds use.
-Furthermore, it’s your responsibility to report the transaction from a mutual fund on the tax return. we have provided a clear view about distribution and taxes, how the funds taxed, and when to pay the dividends.
+Furthermore, it’s your responsibility to report the transaction from a mutual fund on the tax return. we have provided a clear view about distribution and taxes, how the funds are taxed, and when to pay the dividends.

 1099 Distributions and taxes

 In general, a mutual fund organization passes earnings and other payouts to the shareholders.
-The earnings and other payouts passed to the shareholder considered as “Distribution”.
+The earnings and other payouts passed to the shareholder are considered as “Distribution”.
 It’s up to the mutual fund owner to report transactions on the tax return form and pay appropriate taxes of fund income.
 You need to pay taxes on mutual fund distributions when you hold shares in a taxable account.
-Additionally, you may pay tax whether the distributions paid in the form of cash or reinvested in additional shares.
+Additionally, you may pay tax whether the distributions are paid in the form of cash or reinvested in additional shares.
 Mutual fund organizations report the distributions paid to the shareholder on IRS Form 1099 DIV at the year-end.

-Generally, ordinary income taxed at higher rates than qualified dividends and long-term capital gains.
+Generally, ordinary income is taxed at higher rates than qualified dividends and long-term capital gains.
 Given below table tells how each type of mutual fund income is taxed:

 |Distribution||Explanation||How it is taxed?|